PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 ### FTP `~/.netrc` considerations
 The `~/.netrc` file can be used to automate FTP client tasks.
 Its use is not mandatory but eases repetitive steps.

-This is a `~/.netrc` excerpt to tell the FTP server on OS/390 how, and where to put uploaded data:
+This is a `~/.netrc` excerpt to tell the FTP server on OS/390 how, and where to put uploaded data, by mapping DS name components to "virtual" directories:
 ```
 machine p390
 login P390